-- Physical health – Substance abuse strains the nervous, cardiovascular and respiratory systems, causes organ damage and premature death.
+Substance abuse strains the nervous, cardiovascular and respiratory systems, and causes organ damage and premature death.
 Intravenous drug users run the risk of contracting infectious diseases such as Hepatitis C and HIV/AIDS.

 In much the same way your brain is able to adapt to unhealthy patterns based around addictive behaviour, it can reverse those and establish new, beneficial ones.
 With treatment, you will find that not only can you gain power over your addiction – recovery can be an enjoyable and affirming part of your life.

 At The Cabin, we take an integrative approach to addiction treatment, combining cognitive behavioural therapy, mindfulness and a modern version of the 12 Steps for optimal results.
-Our Recovery Zones treatment method boasts a 96% completion rate, and our clients are able to leave with a sense of preparedness, knowing they have the tools and ongoing support they need to deal with challenges and prevent relapse.
+Our Changing Pathways Addiction Treatment Method boasts a 96% completion rate, and our clients are able to leave with a sense of preparedness, knowing they have the tools and ongoing support they need to deal with challenges and prevent relapse.

-The Cabin is licensed by the Thai Ministry of Health and our internationally accredited clinicians, board-certified psychiatrist, team of British, American and Australian trained psychologists, and 24-hour nursing staff are all fully committed to protecting and enhancing our reputation as the leading addiction treatment centre in the region, and one of the best in the world.
+The Cabin is an internationally accredited clinicians, board-certified psychiatrist, team of British, American and Australian-trained psychologists, and 24-hour nursing staff are all fully committed to protecting and enhancing our reputation as the leading addiction treatment centre in the region, and one of the best in the world.

 Located on the lush banks of the Ping River in Thailand’s northern capital Chiang Mai, The Cabin is a world away from the trigger-filled environment in which addiction thrives.
 Our luxury facilities and attentive staff ensure you have a soothing environment in which you can focus completely on recovery.

-We offer a free, no-obligations assessment for those who may be struggling with addiction.
+We offer a no-obligation assessment for those who may be struggling with addiction.